dinkzilla/mdl-ext/src/lightbox/readme.md

 *   `Esc` - Emits a custom event with action='cancel'

 ## Mouse / Touch interaction
-*   `Drag left` - Emits a custom event with action='next'
+*   `Drag/Swipe left` - Emits a custom event with action='next'
-*   `Drag Right` - Emits a custom event with action='prev'
+*   `Drag/Swipe right` - Emits a custom event with action='prev'

 ## Events
-The lightbox emits a custom **action** event when a button contained in the lightbox is clicked, or if one of the keys `Arrow Left`, `Arrow Up`, `Arrow Right`, `Arrow Down`, `Home`, `End`, `Space` or `Esc` is pressed.
+The lightbox emits a custom **action** event when a button contained in the lightbox is clicked, an images is dragged or swiped, or if one of the keys `Arrow Left`, `Arrow Up`, `Arrow Right`, `Arrow Down`, `Home`, `End`, `Space` or `Esc` is pressed.
 The event has a detail object with the following content:
 ```
 {
-  action, // one of: 'first', 'prev', 'next', 'last', 'select', 'close', 'cancel' - or any value assigned to a button action attribute (empty string if no action assigned)
+  action, // one of: 'first', 'prev', 'next', 'last', 'select', 'close', 'cancel' -
+          // or any value assigned to a button action attribute (empty string if no action assigned)
   source  // the button instance that caused the event, or the lightbox element if a key triggered the event
 }
 ```